Best Car History Check UK 2026: Top 10 Providers Compared

 Cosmetic cover-ups.
 A fresh respray on a car that's three years old should make you ask questions.
 Sellers sometimes cover repaired damage with new paint to make it look untouched.
 Check panel gaps, look under the bonnet for overspray, and run your fingers along seams for filler.

 The risk isn't in buying a write-off.
 The risk is in buying one without knowing.
-Run the reg through a vehicle history check before you go see the car, and you'll know exactly what you're dealing with before you even turn the key.
+Run the reg through a car history check before you go see the car, and you'll know exactly what you're dealing with before you even turn the key.

 Hidden finance and write-offs won't show up on a test drive.